iTwin/itwinjs-core/docs/learning/WireFormat.md

 # Wire Format

-The *wire format* is the way entities are serialized to JSON.
+The *wire format* describes is the way entities are serialized to JSON.

 Below are examples of wire formats for .